roseasromeo/DeathsDoorAPWorld/README.md

     - If random placement, generation is more likely to fail.
     - Important items are all non-boss doors, Hookshot, Bomb, and Fire since these unlock access to more early game checks.
 - Starting Weapon
-    - Choose which weapon you would like to start with (others will be shuffled into the itempool as useful items).
+    - Choose which weapon you would like to start with (others will be shuffled into the itempool as useful items, or progression if Roll Buffers are on).
     - Note: Umbrella is a much worse weapon than the other 4.
 Choose at your own risk.
+    - If Weapons are not randomized, your starting weapon will be forced to be the Reaper's Sword.
 - Planted Pots Required
     - Choose how many planted seeds are required to unlock the Green Tablet door in the Estate of the Urn Witch Family Tomb.
 Vanilla is 50, defaults to 25.
 Adjusts the number of Life Seeds that are marked as progression.
 If you are having generation failures due to FillError, consider lowering this number.
 - Extra Life Seeds, Magic Shards, Vitality Shards
     - Extra of those items (20 max Life Seeds, 8 max each for Shards).
 Replace 100 Souls items in the pool.
-Will be set to 0 if Souls are not randomized.
+Will be set to 0 if Soul Orbs are not randomized.
 - Remove Spell Upgrades
     - Removes spell upgrades from the pool, so that there is only 1 Fire, 1 Bomb, and 1 Hookshot in the pool (and no upgrade for Arrow)
 - Gate Rolls Glitch